tgu-ltd/mjs/README.md

 ## Good bits and bad bits

-### Cons
-* No encryption
-* Needs auto documentation
-* Will only work when mqtt messages are in json format
-* No relationships between tables
-* DBA's should turn away now.
-*..
-No normalization on these tables
-*..
-Each table entry has a timestamped primary key.
-Make sure your ntp is working :)
-* Name change required to "q2q"

 ### Pros
 * Listen to one or many mqtt topics
 * Quick capture and analysis